Samhain Traditions - 3 Simple Ways To Celebrate Halloween And Samhain | The Smallest Light. Seasonal Living. Creative Marketing.

 Glennie Kindred

-Across the world this point in the year is often held sacred as a time to connect with the past.
-It is a time to look back, so that we might begin a new year, a new cycle having paid tribute to those who came before.
+Across the world, this point in the year is often held sacred as a time to connect with the past.
+It is a time to look back before moving forward, so that we might begin a new year, a new cycle having paid tribute to those who came before.

 Acknowledging this might be as simple as taking out some old photos of family or loved ones who are not with us – if you are able to – and displaying these for the night at home.